List of Neon Genesis Evangelion characters: Critical response

-Other reviewers praised the characterization of the protagonists, which they considered complex and realistic.
-According to Kotaku's Rita Jackson; "it's not fun to spend time with these characters", given the strong emotional pressure and anguish they are forced to suffer, and while "sometimes characters feel more like mouthpieces for Anno's thoughts about society than actual characters", she appreciated the writer's "brilliant" work.
-Morgan Lewis of the webzine VG Culture HQ stated; "none of the characters are black and white" and "all of them are screwed up beyond belief"; he called Shinji the most layered character, stating Evangelion is not suitable for an inattentive audience.
-A similar opinion was given by Anime News Network's Nick Creamer, according to whom one of the anime's strengths is the fact no protagonist is trapped in a simple narrative role; Creamer said; "Evangelion portrays the mindsets of its characters with empathy and nuance".
-According to Matthew Perez of Anime Reign magazine; "the characters are by far the most hated aspect of Neon Genesis Evangelion"; he noted many are initially archetypal and stereotypical.
+Other reviewers praised the characterization of the protagonists.
+According to Kotaku's Rita Jackson, "it's not fun to spend time with these characters", given the strong emotional pressure and anguish they are forced to suffer, and while "sometimes characters feel more like mouthpieces for Anno's thoughts about society than actual characters", she appreciated the writer's "brilliant" work.
+Morgan Lewis of the webzine VG Culture HQ stated, "none of the characters are black and white" and "all of them are screwed up beyond belief"; he called Shinji the most layered character, stating Evangelion is not suitable for an inattentive audience.
+A similar opinion was given by Anime News Network's Nick Creamer, according to whom one of the anime's strengths is the fact no protagonist is trapped in a simple narrative role; Creamer said, "Evangelion portrays the mindsets of its characters with empathy and nuance".
+According to Matthew Perez of Anime Reign magazine, "the characters are by far the most hated aspect of Neon Genesis Evangelion"; he noted many are initially archetypal and stereotypical.
 Perez praised the characters' realism and judged some of them to be the "most well made in anime to date".

 For writer Andrea Fontana, Evangelion would be "a true sociological and psychological treatise"; he praised the introspective insight of its protagonists and the underlying message of learning to be oneself.
 Equally positive were the reviews from Comic Book Resources authors.
 Ajay Aravind praised the personalities of Rei, Misato, and Yui; Anthony Gramuglia called the protagonists "incredibly complicated and fascinating"; and Reuben Baron appreciated the characters' three-dimensionality and exploration of trauma but criticized the fan service and sexualization of the teenage characters.
 Other writers at Comic Book Resource described the female characters as strong, determined, and independent, and considered the series to be ahead of its time.
 Anime News Network's Martin Theron praised Sadamoto's "distinctive" character design.
-Allen Divers, another editor at Anime News Network, stated; "The characters and storyline of Evangelion would give Sigmund Freud complexes".
+Allen Divers, another editor at Anime News Network, stated, "The characters and storyline of Evangelion would give Sigmund Freud complexes".
 Fellow reviewer Matt Jong also appreciated the development, calling it "provoking"; and Paul Fargo, another reviewer for the same website, praised the tragic nature and psychological depth of the second half of the series, especially in the director's-cut version of the home video editions.